greenwyrt/plover2CAT/docs/howto/captions.md

 ## Caption set up

-Click `Audiovisual > Captioning` to activate the captioning settings dialog, use or set the settings below, and then click `OK`.
+Click `Media > Captioning` to activate the captioning settings dialog, use or set the settings below, and then click `OK`.

 ### Buffer Type